Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `DupliPy` to `0.2.4` with 3 new replication functions, and a post-formatting function in `duplipy.formatting`.
 - First official release of `Dungen Dev`, a new AI model for name generation based on a prompt.
 - Updated the `website's styles` with a new navigation bar and improved styles for mobile devices.
 - Updated `Python Projects` with a new project.